 Most applicants will be interviewed, though it is not always necessary depending on the course you are applying for.
-You will also be given the opportunity to have a look around the campus.
+You will also be given the opportunity to have a look around the campus, when possible.

-The tuition fees that you will be charged will be assessed on an individual basis and will be dependent on the number of Modules/Units to be studied, your previous qualification and dates of study.
+The tuition fees that you will be charged will be assessed on an individual basis and will be dependent on the number of Modules/Units to be studied.

 In some cases other requirements will need to be met prior to entry.
 You may need to demonstrate that you have met professional standards such as those required for teaching practice placements and any non-contributory elements in terms of credit, which must be passed.